Avaray/metadata-extractor-cli/README.md

 extractor -d <directory-path>
 ```

-- **Directory and Subdirectories**: Extract metadata from all images recursively in a specified directory.
+- **Directory Recursive**: Extract metadata from all images in a specified directory and all subdirectories.

 ```
 extractor -d <directory-path> -r